 Lady Mansfield praised the team at Scone Palace, “After putting in some hard yards to get this event off the ground and moving, the team here at Scone have been hugely buoyed by the level of enthusiastic support for the event from our partners and the stand-holders.
 We were delighted to raise £3555 from the car parking fee and this is being spilt between three charities, Scotland’s Gardens Scheme, Siobhan’s Trust, and Mary’s Meals.”

 M.T.
 O’Donnell, Editor of Scotland Grows magazine says, “Scotland Grows was delighted to be media sponsor of the inaugural Scone Palace Garden Fair and attend such a fabulous Scottish gardening event, bringing people and plants together.
 Having not been able to physically meet as a gardening community for the past few years, this event was sorely needed.
 Watching professional horticulturalists, plant growers and buyers, specialist garden societies, and voluntary organisations come together with visitors to the event, under the banner of Scottish gardening, was a joy to see!”

 “The team at Scone Palace were amazing to work alongside, the event was set in the most beautifully kept grounds, and the atmosphere was nothing short of magical.”

-The Events team at Scone Palace, headed-up by Heather McArthur are planning for next year’s Scone Palace Garden Fair which will take place on 2nd-3rd June 2023 so do be sure to pop that date in your diary.
+The Events team at Scone Palace, headed-up by Heather McArthur, is planning for next year’s Scone Palace Garden Fair which will take place on 2nd-3rd June 2023, so do be sure to pop that date in your diary.